lais-nobre/lais-nobre/README.md

 In 2022, I made the decision to transition to the field of technology after completing my undergraduate degree in Business Administration (2019-2022).
 Technology has always been a passion in my life, from an early age, and it finally took center stage in my academic and professional journey.
 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

+In 2022, I decided to transition to the technology field after completing my degree in Business Administration (2019-2022).
+Technology has always been a passion in my life, a constant interest since childhood, which finally took a prominent place in my academic and professional journey.

-My journey into technology began in February 2022 when I enrolled in the Computer Science undergraduate program.
-This transition marked a relentless pursuit of knowledge in a field that has always fascinated me.
-Throughout this journey, I have gained solid skills in programming, data analysis, and technological solutions.
-The opportunity to delve deeply into this universe has been enriching, and I am eager to continue growing as a technology professional.
+My path toward technology began in February 2022, when I enrolled in a Computer Science college.
+This transition represented a relentless pursuit of knowledge in a field that has always fascinated me.
+Throughout this journey, I have been developing solid skills in programming, data analysis, and technological solutions.
+The opportunity to dive deeply into this universe has been enriching, and I am eager to continue growing as a technology professional.

-During my experience in Administration, I developed fundamental skills that continue to be an asset in my career.
+During my experience in Business Administration, I developed fundamental skills that remain a key asset in my career.
 I learned the art of organization, strategic planning, and effective management.
-Working under pressure and communicating clearly and effectively are skills I honed and believe to be valuable in any field.
+Working under pressure and communicating clearly and effectively are abilities I honed and believe to be valuable in any field.

-I also possess strong skills in image and video editing.
-This competence adds a creative and artistic touch to my skill set, allowing me to create impactful and engaging visual content.
+I also have strong skills in image and video editing.
+This expertise adds a creative and artistic touch to my skill set, enabling me to create impactful and engaging visual content.

 ## Skills:
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)